Burzio's generalization: Ergative Absolute Languages

-The Case system in ergative/absolute languages differs from the Romance languages that Burzio's Generalization is based on.
+The Case system in ergative-absolutive languages differs from the Romance languages that Burzio's Generalization is based on.
 In ergative/absolute system, the same case (absolutive) is assigned to the object of transitive verbs and subject of intransitive verbs.
 Ergative case is assigned to the subjects of transitive verbs.
 Most languages do not strictly follow either Nom/Acc or Erg/Abs case systems but often use a combination of both systems in different circumstances.

 Subject construction types (including passive and ergative constructions), in languages such as Hindi, have verbs that do not assign accusative case to the object yet still acquire theta roles in the subject position.
 The inability of the verb to assign Case is evident by the object that undergoes movement to a higher clause to check for Case which is reflected in the agreement with auxiliaries.
 The following example is an ergative subject construction that assigns a theta role to the subject position and yet fails to assign Case to the object.